pivot-access-ltd/bma-offline-docs/src/configuring-tls-encryption.md

-rad-begin /deb/2.9/cli
 MAAS doesn't support TLS encryption natively.
-If you are not interested in [setting up an HAProxy](/t/high-availability/2692#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
-The examples below explain how to create this configuration. rad-end

-rad-begin /deb/2.9/ui
-MAAS doesn't support TLS encryption natively.
-If you are not interested in [setting up an HAProxy](/t/high-availability/2693#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
-The examples below explain how to create this configuration. rad-end

-rad-begin /deb/3.0/cli
-MAAS doesn't support TLS encryption natively.
-If you are not interested in [setting up an HAProxy](/t/high-availability/3947#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
-The examples below explain how to create this configuration. rad-end

-rad-begin /deb/3.0/ui
-MAAS doesn't support TLS encryption natively.
-If you are not interested in [setting up an HAProxy](/t/high-availability/3948#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
-The examples below explain how to create this configuration. rad-end

-rad-begin /snap/2.9/cli
-MAAS doesn't support TLS encryption natively.
-If you are not interested in [setting up an HAProxy](/t/high-availability/2686#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
-The examples below explain how to create this configuration. rad-end

-rad-begin /snap/2.9/ui
-MAAS doesn't support TLS encryption natively.
-If you are not interested in [setting up an HAProxy](/t/high-availability/2687#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
-The examples below explain how to create this configuration. rad-end

-rad-begin /snap/3.0/cli
-MAAS doesn't support TLS encryption natively.
-If you are not interested in [setting up an HAProxy](/t/high-availability/3945#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
-The examples below explain how to create this configuration. rad-end

-rad-begin /snap/3.0/ui
-MAAS doesn't support TLS encryption natively.
-If you are not interested in [setting up an HAProxy](/t/high-availability/3946#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
-The examples below explain how to create this configuration. rad-end
+If you are not interested in [setting up an HAProxy](/t/high-availability/nnnn#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
+The examples below explain how to create this configuration.

 Note that MAAS doesn't bind to port 80; instead, MAAS binds to port 5240.